iterait/apistrap/README.md

 ### Working with the Specification File

 You can obtain the OpenAPI specification through `http://yourapi.tld/apispec_1.json`.
 This file can be used by Swagger-related utilities.
+The specification file can be put under a different URL with `swagger.spec_url = 'anything.json'`.
+By setting `swagger.spec_url` to `None`, you can effectively hide the specification.

 The extension also serves the Swagger UI automatically.
-You can browse it on `http://yourapi.tld/apidocs`.
+You can browse it on `http://yourapi.tld/apidocs/`.
+You can change the URL of the UI with `swagger.ui_url = "/docs_url/`.
+This feature can be turned off completely with `swagger.ui_url = None`.

 ### Organizing Endpoints Using Tags